Etrama/etrama.github.io/README.md

-### Etrama's shiny new website.

-If you see this page it means that the website is being updated and will be back soon.
+If you see this page (blank webpage with only this text) it means that the website is being updated and will be back soon.